MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 Child process refers to the nodejs processes, created from another nodejs process that allows us to execute other programs, scripts, or commands from within our application like any other nodejs appplications.
-This feature allows us to run **multiple proceses concurrently** or in parallel, which helps in load balancing as well.
-Also, using child processes give us full access to the system's CPU cores, allowing us to parallelize tasks and maximize computational efficiency by leveraging multiple cores simultaneously.

 #### [3] Cluster Module: